In This Edition of HeatCageKitchen

 Trader Joe’s, for those who aren’t familiar, is a California-based specialty grocery store, that’s, well, what I’d call quirky.
 In a nice way.
 I was in Seattle 2 years ago and never made it into one, but everyone kept telling me, “you gotta go to Trader Joe’s, it’s so great.”
 I won’t dispute that–but I will also add that it won’t change your life overnight.
 Glad I went, great place, and will make it a regular part of my in-town shopping, too.

 All told, I spent about $39.
-Now, this is not retail therapy in the Galleria; these are foodstuffs and sundries I would buy anyway at my local HEB, Target or Wal-Mart, with the cheeses being a bit of a splurge.
+Now, this is not retail therapy in the Galleria; these are foodstuffs and sundries I would buy anyway at my local HEB, Target, or Walmart, with the cheeses being a bit of a splurge.
 Sometimes I go to my local Bed, Bath and Beyond to get sundries because I have coupons that come in the mail.
-On an ordinary day, it would cost more in gas to drive up there to get these items than I would save buy getting them there.
-However, I was already in The Woodlands today, and there are two more Trader Joe’s in the city, one of which is close enough to be convenient to the SGI-Houston Buddhist Center.
-So just like IKEA and Central Market, I can, if I want, do a little shopping at the Trader Joe’s after a Buddhist meeting.
+On an ordinary day, it would cost more in gas to drive up there to get these items than I would save by getting them there.
+However, I was already in The Woodlands today, and there are two more Trader Joe’s in the city, one of which is close enough to be convenient to the Houston Buddhist Center.
+So just like IKEA and Central Market, I can, if I want, do a little shopping at Trader Joe’s after a Buddhist activity.

 Don’t YOU plan your shopping trips that way?